corda/corda/docs/source/serialization-default-evolution.rst

 Property removal is effectively a mirror of adding properties (both nullable and non nullable) given it is required to facilitate the addition of properties.
-When this state is detected by the serialization framework, properties that don't have matching parameters in the main constructor are simply omitted from objected construction
+When this state is detected by the serialization framework, properties that don't have matching parameters in the main constructor are simply omitted from objected construction:

 .. container:: codeset